nvkelso/carto-css-map-styling/README.md

 1. **Basic CSS syntax: text labels** - New "label once" `text-name:[fieldname]` where the [fieldname] grabs attributes per feature on render.
 This is extended either with `::` layer attachements or `keyword-attachments` to gain multiple text labels, shield symbolizers, etc.

     _Supported by: Carto.
-Easy to implement in Cascadenik?_
+Easy to implement in Cascadenik?, GeoServer._

         #world {
           text-name: "[NAME]";
           text-face-name: "Arial";
         }

+        NOTE: In the end, text-name: [NAME] should be the ideal.
+This is supported only by GeoServer now.

 1. **Markers instead of points**: or `anchor`?
 Marker is more widely supported in Gmaps world.
 Mapnik's `point` should be hidden in this generic spec. _JL, NVK and NVK on 25 May and 29 May._